 Applicants should be in possession of Maltese or EU nationality; have demonstrable academic ability and an interest in and commitment to conflict resolution.
 Prior experience in conflict resolution and/or related sectors will be considered an asset and a strong motivation to pursue postgraduate studies.
 The applicant should also have strong intercultural communication skills.

 English Language Requirements: Applicants who have not studied in Malta are required to present an internationally recognised English Language Proficiency Certificate at the required level.

-How to Apply: Interested parties may apply via email to cspcr-at-um.edu.mt, providing their curriculum vitae, two letters of recommendation and a letter of motivation where they explain why they are applying for this scholarship and how their profile fits in with this scholarship call.
+How to Apply: Interested parties may apply via email to cspcr-at-um.edu.mt, providing their curriculum vitae, two letters of recommendation and a letter of motivation where they explain why they are applying for this application and how their profile fits in with this application call.
 Applications will be received until 1 June 2018.